syncfusion-content/angularjs-docs/angularjs/TreeGrid/Overview.md

 # Overview

-**The Essential AngularJS TreeGrid** is an efficient control designed for representing the hierarchical data in a tabular format, combining the visual representation of Grid and TreeView controls; it represents the data from datasource such as array of JSON objects, ej.DataManager or self-referential datasource.
+**The Essential AngularJS TreeGrid** is an efficient control designed for representing the hierarchical data in tabular format.
+Combining the visual representation of Grid and tree view control represents the data from datasource such as array of JSON objects, ej.DataManager or self-referential datasource.

 **Key Features**

-* **Editing** - Offers cell editing Mode for editing the item along each column
+* **Editing**: Offers cell editing mode to edit the item along with each column.

-* **Sorting** - Supports _n_ levels of sorting.
+* **Sorting**: Supports _n_ levels of sorting.

-* **Column Template** - Offers to render the customized column for an item also with customized expand-collapse icon.
+* **Column Template**: Offers to render the customized column for an item also with customized expand-collapse icon.

-* **Virtualization -** Supports rendering huge amount of hierarchical data at once.
+* **Virtualization**: Supports rendering huge amount of hierarchical data at once.

-* **User Interaction -** Supports tooltip for each cell or even only for expander cell in the grid, expand collapse at ease, single and multiple row selection, columns resizing.
+* **User Interaction**: Supports tooltip for each cell or only for expander cell in the grid, expand and collapse at ease, single and multiple row selection, columns resizing.